Browse the homes for sale on one of the big property portals and you’re seeing one of the great divides in British property in all its glory.

-Everything you see, from the one-bedroom flat to the most sumptuous footballer’s mansion, is most likely one of two things; a freehold property or leasehold property.
+Everything you see, from the one-bedroom flat to the most sumptuous mansion, is most likely either a freehold property or leasehold property.
+Let’s take a closer look.

-Here’s a closer look at freehold vs leasehold.
+A closer look at freehold and leasehold homes

 So, what is a freehold property and what is a leasehold?